Frequently Asked Questions About Pediatric Speech Therapy

 How Does A Speech Therapy Evaluation Work?

-During the initial evaluation, your child’s speech therapist will assess your child’s speech and language skills in multiple areas, including:
+During the initial evaluation, a speech therapist will assess multiple areas of your your child’s speech and language skills, including:

 • How your child communicates (pronunciation, voice, and fluency)